processone/docs.ejabberd.im/content/architect/index.md

 ---
-title: ejabberd for architects
+title: ejabberd for Software Architects
+menu: ejabberd for Architects
+order: 70
 ---

-# ejabberd for software architects

 This section contains information to help your understand ejabberd architecture and will explain how to integrate ejabberd properly into your overall infrastructure.

-## Overview
+# Overview

 ejabberd is a configurable system where modules can be enabled or disabled based on customer requirements.
 Users can connect not only